pytest-dev/pytest/doc/en/usage.rst

         pytest.record_property("example_key", 1)
         ...

+Warning:
+ - This is a preliminary feature.
-Warning: using this feature will break any schema verification.
+ - Using this feature will break any schema verification.

 Creating resultlog format files
 ----------------------------------------------------